Nicole215/honeylove/README.md

   ![testcontact](https://github.com/user-attachments/assets/ca3375d1-c51c-4a26-899a-5d7ce83a29e1)

 ### Browser Testing
-- Layout: The site got tested on mobile phones, tablets and laptops for its responsivnes.
+- Layout: The site got tested on mobile phones, tablets and laptops for its responsive design.
 - Functionality: All links, navigation and form submit functions got tested in different browsers.

 | Browser | Layout | Functionality |